Title IX/Sexual Harassment

 Notice of Allegations

-Once the College receives a formal complaint or complaint, written notice of the following information will be sent to Parties who are known:
+Once the University receives a formal complaint or complaint, written notice of the following information will be sent to Parties who are known:

 • A copy of the Policy, including the Grievance Process.